-- Collective investment schemes should be regarded as long term investments. - The value of the shares in the Company is based upon the value of the underlying investments. - The value of those investments and the income from them and consequently the value of the shares and the income from them, can go down as well as up and are not guaranteed. - Past performance is not necessarily a guide to future performance. - The Company may invest in currencies other than sterling.
+- Collective investment schemes should be regarded as long term investments. - The value of the shares in the Company is based upon the value of the underlying investments. - The value of those investments and the income from them and consequently the value of the shares and the income from them, can go down as well as up and are not guaranteed. - Past performance is not a reliable indicator of future results or performance. - The Company may invest in currencies other than sterling.
 As a result, exchange rate changes may cause the value of overseas investments to rise or fall, and the value of the shares to go up or down. - Investors may not get back the amount originally invested. - Approved derivatives transactions may be used for investment purposes and Efficient Portfolio Management in accordance with the FCA Rules.
 The use of derivatives for investment purposes may increase the risk profile of the Company, and this is taken into account in the ACD's risk management policy.
-It is anticipated that the use of derivatives for Efficient Portfolio Management would be principally to hedge against currency risks and to reduce, rather than to increase, the risk profile to the Company. - The Company may invest in warrants.
+It is anticipated that the use of derivatives for Efficient Portfolio Management would be principally to hedge against currency risks and to reduce, rather than to increase, the risk profile to the Company.

+- The Company may invest in warrants.
 A warrant is a time-limited right to subscribe for shares, derivatives, loan stock or government securities and is exercisable against the original issuer of the underlying securities.
 A relatively small movement in the price of the underlying security results in a disproportionately large movement, unfavourable or favourable, in the price of the warrant.
-The prices of warrants can therefore be highly volatile. - The Company may, subject to FCA Rules, invest in unregulated (also known as 'non-registered' or 'non-authorised') collective investment schemes.
-These types of schemes are not subject to the same restrictions on investment powers or on how they are run as regulated schemes, and therefore may be considered higher risk.
+The prices of warrants can therefore be highly volatile. - Infectious diseases that pose significant threats to human health may be highly disruptive to global economies and markets.
+The economic and market disruptions caused by infectious diseases could significantly impact the value of the Scheme Property of the Company and the value of distribution paid to shareholders. - The Company may, subject to the FCA Rules, invest in unregulated (also known as 'non-registered' or 'non-authorised') collective investment schemes.
+These types of schemes are not subject to the same restrictions on investment powers or on how they are run regulated schemes, and therefore may be considered higher risk.